Blog

 Common Bidding Mistakes to Avoid

 - Bidding every job.
 Be selective.
 Chasing too many bids spreads your estimating team thin and leads to sloppy numbers.
+Reusable bid templates cut estimating time on the jobs you do pursue.

 - Forgetting mobilization and demobilization.
 Getting your crew and equipment to and from the site has a real cost.